-The other day I happened upon a story which demonstrates the depth of decay that has rotted out life in the Twin Cities.
+The other day I happened upon a story which demonstrates the decay rotting out life in the Twin Cities.
 Normally it would be impossible to make up stories like this, but these are not normal times.

-The image at the top of this blog reveals that in the St. Paul suburb of St Anthony a family was celebrating the Christmas season with a lighted display in its front yard when it received an unsigned letter from a “neighbor” who objected to the public display of holiday cheer.
+The image accompanying this blog reveals that in the St. Paul suburb of St Anthony a family was celebrating the Christmas season with a lighted display in its front yard when it received an unsigned letter from a “neighbor” who objected to the public display of holiday cheer.

 Who’s sentiment?
 Might it be the sentiment of the “reporter” writing the story, or did genuine neighbors express it?
 And what might that sentiment be?
 Is it that “unprecedented times” justify an entirely new unneighborliness?
 Or is it that there should be a uniform sameness to all of life?
 With the latter in mind, my son wrote: “throw away all of your clothes.
 We will receive government-issued gray clothing so we don’t stand out among our neighbors.”